intdavidd/Line-following-code/README.md

 Overview:
-This repository contains the code for a line-following robot The robot is designed to autonomously navigate a path by following a black line on a white surface using infrared sensors.
+This repository contains and uses the code for an open source line-following robot The robot is designed to autonomously navigate a path by following a black line on a white surface using infrared sensors.

 Hardware Requirements: